Personality vs. temperament: Getting to know your 3 year old!

 As children enter their preschool years, their personality and temperament starts to take shape and change.
 Read on to learn more.

 As your child grows into the type of person they will one day be, every little quirk seems fascinating.
 What excites them?
 How do they relate to others?
 How do they respond to frustrations in life?
-A 3-year-old may be showing signs that you should notice.
+A 3-year-old can be a very small, very confusing little person sometimes.
+Which is why a 3 year old development checklistis essential for parents of threenagers.

 Getting to know your child and helping them be the best person they can be is one of the truly rewarding privileges of a parent.